Frozen Buttermilk Biscuits is a time-saving and economical recipe for making and freezing homemade biscuits.

 And that’s when I set out to develop a biscuit recipe that would freeze, yet fluff up when baked.
 I finally got it right.
 I know I got it right because my boys couldn’t quit raving about how good they were!!
-Additionally, they cost a fraction of what the store bought biscuits costs.
+Additionally, they cost a fraction of what the store-bought biscuits costs.

-- 5 cup all-purpose flour
+- 5 cups all-purpose flour

-- 2 1/2 teaspoon salt
+- 2 and ½ teaspoon salt

-- 2 Tablespoon sugar
+- 2 Tablespoons sugar

 - 1 teaspoon soda

-- 1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/2 teaspoon cream of tartar
+- ½ teaspoon cream of tartar

-- 2 Tablespoon water
+- 2 Tablespoons water

-- 3/4 cup shortening
+- ¾ cup shortening

-- 2 cup buttermilk
+- 2 cups buttermilk

-- Place on a cookie sheet, then in freezer.
-(This is very important step.
+- Place on a cookie sheet, then in the freezer.
+(This is a very important step.
 If you put them unfrozen in a bag they'll stick together and be a big mess!)
-After frozen solid, remove from cookie sheet into a gallon size, zip top bag.
-Store for up to 2 months in freezer.
+After they're frozen solid, remove from cookie sheet into a gallon-size, zip-top bag.
+Store for up to 2 months in the freezer.